Getting Started

 Grapes exposes a preset that can be included into any existing Tailwind CSS project.
 To get started, you first need to make sure that you have a working Tailwind CSS project installed.
 More information about the installation can be found on Tailwind's documentation website.

-Then, include the preset to your tailwind.config.js
+Then, include the preset to your CSS file that imports TailwindCSS with the design tokens:

 Please note that this preset overrides the default value of TailwindCSS.